 - To offer new products and services to you which are relevant and appropriate, and only to the extent that would be reasonably expected.

 Personal health information for informed consent is collected to provide care and the optimum treatment levels to clients and will not be used for any other purposes without the individual’s knowledge and permission.
 Sharing information with clients about their own health and treatment is an essential part of good practice.
 It cannot constitute a breach of confidentiality unless the disclosure entails revealing to the client previously unknown information about another identifiable person.

 We process your personal health data for the following purposes:

-- A recorded history of the treatments carried out
+- The recorded history of the treatments carried out

 - For the frequency and usage patterns of your treatments

-- Price and costage of treatments and products bought from Clear Medical Consulting Ltd
+- Price and cost of treatments and products bought from Clear Medical Consulting Ltd

 Consent Is Essential

-The clinic provides a consent form which clearly states patients to agree or refuse their details (mobile number and email address) to be used for the purposes of all in clinic marketing campaigns.
+The clinic provides a consent form that clearly states patients to agree or refuse their details (mobile number and email address) to be used for the purposes of all in-clinic marketing campaigns.

 You can register with our website if you would like to receive our newsletter as well as updates on our new products and services.
 Information you submit on our website will only be used for this purpose.